Harrow Symphony Orchestra

 Tom earned a PhD in Composition at the University of Surrey in 2021, in which his thesis focussed on contemporary harmony and the music of modern Finnish composers, particularly Esa-Pekka Salonen.
 Tom’s compositions have been played by a variety of professionals including Notes Inegales, Delta Saxophone Quartet, Gemini, Huw Watkins, and Orpheus Sinfonia who premiered Tom's orchestral miniature Noctilucent as part of his being selected for their annual ‘Composer of the Year’ award.

-Leader - Robert Was
+Leader - Maria Noskova

 Assistant Conductor and Principal Trumpet - Andrew Hickman